Ohio State University crime crisis shocks hardened NY bondsman after daughter carjacked in broad daylight

 "We tussled," said the student.
 "I was yanking the door open, she was trying to close it.
 We were fighting over the door."
 The attacker allegedly shoved her against the car then hopped into the driver’s seat and sped off, the police complaint states.

-The perpetrator allegedly live-streamed her joyride on Instagram before dumping the damaged vehicle, leaving it littered with empty bottles of alcohol and vapes, she said.
+The perpetrator allegedly live-streamed her joyride on Instagram before dumping the damaged vehicle, leaving it littered with empty bottles of alcohol and vapes, Judelson's daughter said.

 HARVEY WEINSTEIN BAIL INCREASED TO $5 MILLION, FACING JAIL OVER ALLEGEDLY MISHANDLING ANKLE MONITOR

-"I’m scared to go outside here even during the day," the student said, noting that the jarring altercation left her with a bruise on her left forearm.
+"I’m scared to go outside here even during the day," she said, noting that the jarring altercation left her with a bruise on her left forearm.

 "My daughter called me hysterically crying," said Judelson, who famously fitted Weinstein with the electronic ankle monitor he wore during his Manhattan rape trial.
 "She just couldn’t even get the words out.
-I calmed her down," he said as she waited for the police.
+I calmed her down" as she waited for the police, he said.

 Judelson said he spends over $32,000 in tuition to send his daughter to Ohio State — famous for its packed football games and rich campus traditions.